 |21:9||2.35:1||Most movies||Very few TVs|

-The position and size of black bars on your television depends on two factors: the aspect ratio of your television and the aspect ratio of the video you are watching.
+The position and size of black bars on your television depend on two factors: the aspect ratio of your television and the aspect ratio of the video you are watching.
 Any mismatch between the two will be filled by the black color.
 This practice is called letterboxing.
-The following picture shows the black bars for different televisions and aspect ratios (4:3, 16:9 and 21:9).
+The following picture shows the black bars for various televisions and aspect ratios (4:3, 16:9 and 21:9).
 All televisions have the same diagonal length.

 As you can see, when you watch a 21:9 movie on a normal 16:9 widescreen TV, you will have some black bars at the top and bottom.
 This is represented by the top center TV in the illustration.